jkurtak/journey-through-spring/docs/spring-core/events/README.md

     fun addBid(bid: Bid): Auction {
         bid.auction = this
         bids.add(bid)

-        registerEvent(BidAddedEvent(this, bid)) // this comes from AbstractAggregateRoot return this
+        // this comes from AbstractAggregateRoot
+        // when called it will put BidAddedEvent into the DomainEvents list and
+        // Spring Data will raise them automatically when this Entity hits the persistence layer.
+        registerEvent(BidAddedEvent(this, bid))

+        return this
     }